I know you’re not supposed to apologize about not blogging, so instead of making that faux pas, I offer you a cute picture of my dog Brenna.

 The other good news is that I am working on a tight deadline for my third book.
 The only bad part of making these books so close together is I don’t have as many recipes to blog about while I’m doing development on recipes for the books.

 With that said, I have a few recipes in the works for the blog that I’ll be posting.
-Plus soon I’ll be able to post some recipes from both books for you to get a feel for each book.
+Soon I’ll be able to post some recipes from both books for you so you can get a feel for each book.

 Yes, all the pictures are taken from the deck in my new house.
 That’s where I’ll be writing all through fall too!
 Now onto the recipe I promised you…